dream-gcm/usermanual/source/Chapter3.md

 The sub-headings in this chapter refer to directory names under the DREAM root directory.
 As well as giving you a guide to the file structure, we’ll also have a look inside and see what data there is, and what code is available for pre-processing and manipulating the data, running the model and post processing the output.
 This chapter is mainly a guide to the files available with a few details where appropriate, especially for the data files.
 A more comprehensive guide to running the model and diagnosing the output follows in Chapter 4.

+---
-## `dream_data` directory
+## dream data
-The first of three main branches from DREAM is dream_data.
+The first of three main branches from DREAM is `dream_data`.
 There are four sub-directories as the data is split into two resolutions, and into spectral and grid data.
 So T31 spectral data goes with G96 grid data, and T42 spectral data goes with G128 grid data.

-## Spectral files
+### Spectral files
 Let's look at spectral data first.
 These files are all in the same format and contain the base variables of the model: vorticity, divergence, temperature, log surface pressure and specific humidity.
 Details of the file structure are given in Appendix A, but for now let’s look at the files in the different subdirectories.
 Note that the file names can be the same for T31 or T42 so it is important to keep them in their correct directories.

 _i) ave: Average_